• home

 • What makes it special: colossal statues of Ramesses II beautifully lit after dark

 Located in the centre of modern Luxor, Luxor Temple is smaller than Karnak but offers a completely different experience.
-It’s one of only two temples on this list open after sunset (the other is Kom Ombo), and visiting after dark is by far the best way to experience it—the entire complex is dramatically illuminated, creating a far more atmospheric and intimate setting than during the day!
+It’s one of only two temples on this list open after sunset (the other is Kom Ombo), and visiting after dark is by far the best way to experience it— the entire complex is dramatically illuminated, creating a far more atmospheric setting!

 Front of Luxor Temple